jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 The [u-boot][uboot] version is `2015.07`.

-These are *sysvinit* systems.
+These are **sysvinit** systems.

 The Qt version is `5.4.2`.
 There is no *X11* and no desktop installed.
 [Qt][qt] gui applications can be run using the `-platform linuxfb` switch.

 A light-weight *X11* desktop can be added with minimal changes to the build configuration.
+(Instructions coming)

 Perl `5.20` with a number of modules is included.